❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 Step 4: Save three originals and one digital

 There’s typically no need to file your notarized prenup anywhere.
 Many people mistakenly think they need to now file their prenup to make it valid, but that’s not true.
-All you need to do is save three original, notarized copies and one digital.
+All you need to do is save three original, notarized copies and one digital copy.
 For the three originals, give one to your partner, keep one for yourself, and store one in a joint location.
 We also recommend keeping your digital version in multiple places so that it won’t get accidentally deleted.

 You are writing your life story.
 Get on the same page with a prenup.
 For love that lasts a lifetime, preparation is key.
 Safeguard your shared tomorrows, starting today.